 But I’ve digressed.

-PCR testing can find infection if you were sick recently but missed a timely test.
+PCR testing can find an infection if you were sick recently but missed a timely test.
 Whether you feel sick or not, that means contact tracing can be used to contain transmission chains that you may have started.

 If you miss transmission chains and cases or find them but don’t do anything to interrupt them, then you simply have to rely on hope and faith that things will work out in the end.
 So far, hope and faith haven’t helped much.